Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/Cannot-find-object.md

 ```powershell
 Get-AzureADUser -SearchString "London"
 ```
-This will return all users where one of the qualifying string attributes on the user object equals "London" - which would include users who's DisplayName equals "Jack London" or whre the Department equals "London".
+This will return all users where one of the qualifying string attributes on the user object equals "London" - which would include users who's DisplayName equals "Jack London" or where the Department equals "London".